pacerit/laravel-core/UPGRADE.md

 # Upgrade guide
+## From 1.2.x to 1.3.x and higher
+1. Namespace change - Check all implementation of your repositories, and change namespaces:

+    PacerIT\LaravelCore\Repositories\* -> PacerIT\LaravelRepository\Repositories\*

+2. Delete firstOrNull() function - check usage of this functions.
+We recommed to replace it to firstOrNew().
+3. Configuration file - rename laravel-core.php config file to laravel-repository.php

+This affects to Repositories, Criteria and Exceptions.
+Other than mentioned repository functions are not changed.

 ## From 1.2.x to 1.2.x and higher
 Check uses of getCreatedAtDate() and getUpdatedAtDate() functions in implementations of CoreEntity class.